-The Eden to Addo Vision is to to link three mega-reserves, namely the Garden Route National Park, The Baviaanskloof Mega Reserve and the Addo Elephant National Park by means of natural corridors to protect and restore the integrity of bio-diversity and eco-system functioning as well as meeting the challenges posed by climate change.
-The corridor is 400km in extent and stretches from Knysna in the west to Addo Elephant National Park in the east.
+The Eden to Addo Vision is to link three mega-reserves, namely the Garden Route National Park, The Baviaanskloof Mega Reserve and the Addo Elephant National Park by means of natural corridors to protect and restore the integrity of bio-diversity and ecosystem functioning as well as meeting the challenges posed by climate change.
+The corridor is 400km in extent and stretches from Knysna in the south-west to Addo Elephant National Park in the north-east.

 80% of biodiversity that is critical to conserve is on private land.
-E2A is actively engaged in co-opting willing landowners within critical natural corridors linking protected areas, to sign stewardship agreements such as conservancies, biodiversity agreements, protected environments (PE) and Contractual Nature Reserves in co-operation with CapeNature, SANParks and East Cape Parks and Tourism Agency in terms of the National Environmental Management Protected Areas Act 2003 ( Act No 57 of 2003)
+E2A is actively engaged in co-opting willing landowners within critical natural corridors linking protected areas, to sign biodiversity stewardship agreements such as Conservancies, Biodiversity Agreements, Protected Environments (PE) and Contractual Nature Reserves in co-operation with CapeNature, SANParks and East Cape Parks and Tourism Agency in terms of the National Environmental Management: Protected Areas (NEM:PA) Act 2003 ( Act No 57 of 2003)

-•The Keurbooms River Corridor Narure Reserve connecting the Western part of the Garden Route National Park to the Eatern section, namely the Tsitsikamma National Park
+A 7 900ha block of “Nature Reserves” in the Keurbooms River Corridor (phase 1) – connecting the Western section of the Garden Route National Park to the Eastern section of the Tsitsikamma National Park

 HOW WE AIM TO ACHIEVE THE OBJECTIVE